herrKlein/polymer-agnostic-library-rollup-typescript/README.md

-# Start Polymer 3.0 with TypeScript, rollup for library
+# Polymer Component Agnostic Library Rollup Typescript

 This is a polymer agnostic library builder
 You can use